 It is healthy to speak to other people, so we can learn how to interact.

-When around other people, we also learn about our likes and dislikes.
+When around other people, we also learn about our likes and dislikes, in addition to theirs.

 It's a necessary evil to have to physically be in contact with another human being to experience emotions.

 Social wellness enhances our mental state of well-being.

 The Risks of Being Social

 There are risks in being social.
 However, are these risks only physical-based?
 There are also the perspectives of being able to understand, distinguish, and realize what is within our reach in our own reality.
 This can affect mental and emotional feelings within us in addition to our physical attributes.
 We need these perspectives and sometimes, it's a risk we must take.

 Social wellness and the behaviors we experience and learn affect us in our personal lives.
 It also affects us in our occupational and lifestyles.
 It's because of social risks.
 Without these risks, we wouldn't be who we are.
 In our minds, social wellness is all about everything that surrounds us, things in our environment, and how we react to these factors.
 The initiative towards social wellness should be to experience behaviors, take the relative risk, but to resolve our own emotions and change our own behaviors.
 This can be accomplished by using the Transtheoretical Model.